Caripson/parse-yoast-sitemap/README.md

 * Added `ec2_manager.py` for easy EC2 deployment and live server metrics.
 * Added `ec2_cli.py` for deployments via the AWS CLI.

+## 📚 History

+The script started as a small internal helper written by Johan Caripson to collect URLs from several WordPress sites.
+It has since been cleaned up and packaged with a test suite so it can be reused by others.